 - Regular pain relief, such as paracetamol can help ease pain and discomfort.

-- Discuss with your pharmacist or doctor what pain relief is best for your child (do not give aspirin to children).
+- Discuss with your pharmacist or doctor what pain relief is best for your child (do not give aspirin to children under 16 years).

 - Measure children's doses accurately and follow product directions.